What Is a Tummy Tuck?

 To start the surgical aspect of treatment, a horizontal incision is strategically placed below or at the pubic hairline towards the hipbone.
 Today’s fashion has evolved to low-rise pants and dipping swimsuit lines, but Dr. Delgado can customize the placement of the incision to accommodate a patient’s lifestyle and clothing preferences.
 Through this incision, the fibrous component of the abdominal muscle wall (the aponeurosis) can be tightened by lacing it centrally to achieve a flatter abdomen, much like lacing up a shoe will pull in and flatten the tongue of the shoe.
 This repairs the diastasis recti, the bulge, that occurs from pregnancy.
 The procedure is essentially the application of a surgically installed corset.
 If waist enhancement is desired, Dr. Delgado will also tighten the external oblique musculature, as this procedure will pull in the waist and accentuate that contour.
 Then, superficially, the skin is pulled downward, and after the excess skin is excised, the skin is sutured into position.
 The belly button maintains its vascularity but is excised around the perimeter, much like an apple core.
 It is then pulled through the skin to the new location.
 The umbilical position is unchanged in relation to the abdomen itself.
 Skin with stretch marks may be completely or partially excised depending on the location of the stretch mark scarring.
 Liposuction is used to improve the abdominal and waist contour.
 The abdomen is closed with two drains in place.

-In the past, we used the On-Q™ pain pump system for long-term (three to four days) pain control.
-Dr. Delgado has changed to a much better long-term pain injection called EXPAREL.
+In the past, Dr. Delgado used the On-Q™ pain pump system for long-term (three to four days) pain control.
+He has changed to a much better long-term pain injection called EXPAREL.
 The advantage of EXPAREL is that it is an injection that is placed directly into the tissue where it is most needed.
 No indwelling catheters are necessary, and no pouch needs to be carried, like the On-Q pump system.
 In addition, the pain control is much better.